omkarcloud/google-maps-scraper/README.md

 ![website-contacts-scraper](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/website-contacts-scraper.png)

-Although, If you need thousands of contacts, consider the $6/1000 Contacts Plan or $33/10000 Contacts Plan.
+Although, if you need thousands of contacts, consider the $6/1000 Contacts Plan or $33/10000 Contacts Plan.

 The data quality is excellent, and the cost is very reasonable.
 Considering that landing just one customer from 1000 contacts can easily cover your investment and generate a nice profit.